jbx-protocol/juice-docs-v1/protocol/contracts/jbfundingcyclestore/read/currentof.md

   returns (JBFundingCycle memory fundingCycle) { ... }
 ```

+* Arguments:
   * `_projectId` is the ID of the project to get the current funding cycle of.
 * The view function can be accessed externally by anyone, and internally by the contract.
 * The function does not alter state on the blockchain.
 * The function overrides a function definition from the `IJBFundingCycleStore` interface.